OpenAPC/openapc.github.io/_posts/2025-01-22-ph_freiburg.md

 When reporting their publication costs, the [Pädagogische Hochschule Freiburg](https://www.ph-freiburg.de/) had agreed to share the data with OpenAPC as well.
 This data has now been transferred and integrated, making the institution participate in OpenAPC for the first time.

+Contact person for the PH Freiburg data is [Christian Berger ](mailto:openaccess@ph-freiburg.de).

 ## Cost data